Wood and other Materials

 Maple is even harder than mahogany and has a light, creamy color.
 It engraves very well and dark engraving is very easy to see with great contrast.
 Maple is recommended for those with vision issues as the dark holes show up very well.

-Cherry is good compromise color-wise between the darker mahogany and lighter maple.
+Cherry is very popular and a good compromise color-wise between the darker mahogany and lighter maple.

 Yes - we use mainly black walnut which is usually very dark although we do sometimes find lighter planks.
 Engraving is usually filled with black paint to help visibility but the dark wood keeps the contrast low.